 Ɛ0 =dielectric constant

 From the formula, the area of plates and dielectric constant (stationary diaphragm) are two constants.
-Moving the diaphragm changes the distance of the container while also causing a variation in levels of sound pressure.
+Moving the diaphragm changes the distance of the container while also causing a variation in sound pressure levels.

 All in all, sound waves at the diaphragm produce a coinciding mic signal.